Compare 100+ rewards cards and get up to 250,000 bonus points. Updated and scored daily.

 We analyse 100+ rewards credit cards and look at 6 key features to create our Finder Scores.

-Points from rewards programs are converted to a dollar value, by determining the number of points required to purchase a grocery store gift card, or a direct dollar value conversion, within the rewards program store.
+For the rewards card category, points from rewards programs are converted to a dollar value, by determining the number of points required to purchase a grocery store gift card, or a direct dollar value conversion, within the rewards program store.

 To qualify for the rewards score, credit cards must: